Computing fusion rules for spherical G-extensions of fusion categories: Recovering fusion rules from the Lagrangian algebra

 Recall that on object in the Drinfeld center $Z(\cC)$ consists of pairs $(Y, \phi_{Y})$ where $Y\in \cC$ and $\phi_{Y}$ is a natural isomorphisms from the functor $Y\otimes \cdot\rightarrow \cdot \otimes Y$ called \textit{half-braidings} satisfying a version of the hexagon coherence \cite{Mg2003II}.
 Morphisms between such pairs consist of morphisms between the underlying objects which intertwine the half-braidings.
 The functor from $Z(\cC)$ to $\cC$ which sends a pair $(Y,\phi_{Y})$ to the object $Y$ and morphisms to themselves is called the \textit{forgetful functor}, denoted $\operatorname{F}\colon Z(\cC)\rightarrow \cC$.

 Let $\cC$ be a spherical fusion.
 Let us once and for all pick a square root $\sqrt{d_{X}}$ for each $X\in \Irr(\cC)$.
-The forgetful functor admits a (left) adjoint $I\colon\cC\rightarrow Z(\cC)$.
+The forgetful functor admits an adjoint $I\colon\cC\rightarrow Z(\cC)$ (see Remark \ref{adjoint remark}).
 By \cite{KiBa2010}, we can represent $I$ with the following explicit formula: